January 7, 2019

 What We’re Expecting at This Year’s CES

-With the tech industry facing fresh challenges, will its tone around smart cities, autonomous vehicles, and other innovations be more restrained in 2019?
+With the tech industry facing scandals and fresh challenges, will its tone around smart cities, autonomous vehicles, and other innovations be more restrained in 2019?

 Metropolis will be at CES in Las Vegas throughout the week of January 7th—stay tuned to our homepage as we report the latest on smart cities, building technologies, and more.

 These days, it seems like the tech industry is being humbled at every turn.
 Facebook’s data policy and Cambridge Analytica scandals have deeply tarnished the social media juggernaut and invited closer regulation.
 It was also recently revealed that Google—the company whose motto is “Don’t be evil”—secretly worked on a censored search engine for China.
 However, industry road bumps such as these are also affecting the future of cities: Uber was forced to tap the breaks on its driverless car program after a test vehicle killed a pedestrian—now many startups are developing autonomous vehicles (AVs) that just carry cargo.
 At Sidewalk Labs’ Quayside smart city project in Toronto, a key privacy expert quit her consulting role over data privacy concerns.
 (Sidewalk Labs is owned by Google parent company Alphabet.)
 Just last month, the Ontario government fired three officials for rushing a deal related to Quayside.

 So, will a change in tone pervade at CES?
 Or will it be business as usual?